Americans with Disabilities Act Grievance

 - The complainant will receive a letter stating that final decision by the end of the 60 day time limit.
 Most investigations are completed within 30 days.

-- The complainant shall be notified of his/her right to appeal the decision.
-Appeals may be made to the Federal Transit Administration, the Equal Employment Opportunity Commission, or the Department of Fair Employment and Housing.
+- The complainant will have five (5) business days from receipt of the letter to appeal to VTA.
+If no appeal is received, the complaint will be closed.
+Appeals may also be made to the Federal Transit Administration, the Equal Employment Opportunity Commission, or the Department of Fair Employment and Housing.

-All written complaints received by the ADA Coordinator or her designee, appeals to the Federal Transit Administration, the Equal Employment Opportunity Commission, or the Department of Fair Employment and Housing, and responses from these offices will be retained by VTA for at least three years.
+All written complaints received by the ADA Coordinator or her designee, appeals to the Federal Transit Administration, the Equal Employment Opportunity Commission, or the Department of Fair Employment and Housing, and responses from these offices will be retained by VTA for at least one year.